1376896121/FudanCV-Final/README.md

+# Fudan university Computer Vision Final Assignment
+This repository include first and second tasks.
+For more details, check our report pdf.

 ### Task1 自监督学习
 ### Self Supervised Learning
 We Use SimCLR as SSL method, then test the performence under Linear Classification Protocol.